February already has four incorporations closed in Xbox Game Pass, with Day One premieres and a highly awaited final version.

 February 19 – Xbox Series

-After its stint on PC Game Pass, this deck-building RPG is making the leap to console with an open-world setting, over 160 cards, multiple regions, and a campaign that exceeds 25 hours. -
+After its release on PC Game Pass, this deck-building RPG makes the jump to console with an open-world setting, over 160 cards, multiple regions, and a campaign that exceeds 25 hours. -

 Towerborne